JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 Then, continue to the “**Clock Model**” tab.
 Choose again the “**Optimised Relaxed Clock (ORC)**” as we did before.

 Proceed to the “**Priors**” tab.
-In contrast to how this tab looked when we used BEAUti before, a very large number of parameters is now listed.
-Most of them are part of the HKY site model (base frequencies, gamma, and kappa; the latter is the transition/transversion rate ratio parameter).
+Unlike before, when using BEAUti, a large number of parameters will now be listed, primarily related to the HKY site model (base frequencies, gamma, and kappa, which is the transition/transversion rate ratio).
-From the drop-down menu at the very top of the window, select again the “**Birth Death Model**” instead of “Yule Model” as the diversification model ("**Tree.t**").
+From the drop-down menu at the top of the window, select the “**Birth Death Model**” instead of “Yule Model” as the diversification model ("**Tree.t**").

 <kbd>![](./img/beauti_014_2.png)</kbd>